caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

     --o-aligned-sequences msa.qza
 ```

-Test this command out by having QIIME 2 write the example data we defined to file.
-You can do this using the following q2cli command.
+You can test this command by having QIIME 2 write the example data we defined to file using the following q2cli command:
-After generating the example data, run the usage example providing the example data as input.

 ```shell
 $ qiime dwq2 nw-align --example-data usage-example-data/
 ```

+After generating the example data, run the usage example as described in the help text providing the example data as input and confirm that it works as expected.

 ### Python 3 API